Your Child's Checkup: 2.5 Years (30 Months)

 - Read to your child daily to encourage language development and help prepare him or her for preschool.

 - Repeat back to your child what he or she says.
-This shows that you understood what was said and gives you a chance to correct grammatical mistakes.
+This shows that you understood what was said and helps your child learn the right words.

 - Consider enrolling your child in a preschool program or arranging play dates to help build social skills.

-- Limit time in front of a TV or other screens, including computers and smartphones, to no more than one to two hours a day of quality children's programming.
+- Limit screen time (TV, computers, tablets, and smartphones) to no more than 1 to 2 hours a day of quality children's programming.
+Keep TVs and other screens out of your child's bedroom.

 Routine Care & Safety

-- Children may start brushing their teeth with a small amount of fluoride toothpaste (no more than the size of a pea).
+- Children may brush their teeth with a soft toothbrush and a small amount of toothpaste (no more than the size of a pea).
 Let your child brush his or her teeth with your guidance.
 Go over any areas that may have been missed.
 If you haven't already, schedule a dentist visit.

-- Tantrums are becoming less frequent and tend to be worse when children are tired or hungry.
-Try to head off tantrums before they happen — distract your child or remove him or her from frustrating situations.
+- Tantrums, while less frequent now, tend to be worse when kids are tired or hungry.
+Try to head off tantrums before they happen — find a distraction or remove your child from frustrating situations.

 - Don't spank.
-Children don't make the connection between spanking and the behavior you are trying to correct.
-If necessary, use a brief time-out to discipline your toddler.
+Children don't make the connection between spanking and the behavior you're trying to correct.
+You can use a brief time-out to discipline your toddler.

-- Most kids are ready to move from a crib to a regular bed with safety rails between 2 and 3 years.
+- Most toddlers are ready to move from a crib to a regular bed with safety rails when they're between 2 and 3 years old.
+Follow a regular bedtime routine that will help your child settle into a good night's sleep.

-- Make sure your child wears a helmet when riding a bike or trike.
+- Watch your toddler closely when playing outside and on playground equipment.
+Make sure your child wears a helmet when riding a bike or trike.

 - Use a forward-facing car seat with a harness in the back seat until your child reaches the highest weight or height allowed by their car-seat manufacturer.

-- To prevent the risk of drowning, do not leave your child alone in the bathtub or in a pool, no matter how shallow the water.
+- To prevent drowning, don't leave your child alone in the bathtub or in a pool, no matter how shallow the water.

 - Protect your child from gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.
 Make sure kids cannot access the keys.